Jamling/hexo-theme-nova/README.md

 Similar to most hexo theme, nova has index, archive, widgets layout.
 The difference is nova rewrite archive list helpers and provided two paginator helpers.

 ### project
 Project layout is aimed to demonstrate the github projects info.
-For project layout, a `gh` front-maker is nessary in your page.

-- gh.user the github user, default is the user in theme <var>_config.yml</var>
-- gh.repo the github repo, default is fetched from url
-- gh.type
-    - get_repos get repositories from github
-    - get_contents get markdown file under repository
-    - get_releases get releases under repository
+The [hexo-generator-github] plugin used to generate project pages.

 The projects sidebar is configurated in <var>_data</var>/<var>projects.yml</var>